sukebenet/dreamtime-website/docs/xxxpaint.md

 Because xxxPaint is a cloud service, **it cannot be used with DreamTime v1**.

-However **DreamTime v2** is in development right now and with this new version the use of xxxPaint within the application could become a reality.
+However **DreamTime v2** is in development and with this new version the use of xxxPaint within the application could become a reality.

 ## Examples